HaiderShawl/shawl-trie/README.md

 $ python3.7 -m shawlTrie
 ```

-You will be guided on how to perform various functions from there.
+You will be guided on how to perform various functions from there.<br>
-Eg.
+For example:
 ```
 >> Enter task (add, search, autocomplete, delete, display): add